Kyoto Protocol: Implementation provisions

 The protocol left several issues open to be decided later by the sixth Conference of Parties COP6 of the UNFCCC, which attempted to resolve these issues at its meeting in the Hague in late 2000, but it was unable to reach an agreement due to disputes between the European Union (who favoured a tougher implementation) and the United States, Canada, Japan and Australia (who wanted the agreement to be less demanding and more flexible).

 In 2001, a continuation of the previous meeting (COP6-bis) was held in Bonn, where the required decisions were adopted.
 After some concessions, the supporters of the protocol (led by the European Union) managed to secure the agreement of Japan and Russia by allowing more use of carbon dioxide sinks.

-COP7 was held from 29 October 2001 through 9 November 2001 in Marrakech to establish the final details of the protocol.
+COP7 was held from 29 October 2001 through 9 November 2001 in Marrakesh to establish the final details of the protocol.

 The first Meeting of the Parties to the Kyoto Protocol (MOP1) was held in Montreal from 28 November to 9 December 2005, along with the 11th conference of the Parties to the UNFCCC (COP11).
 See United Nations Climate Change Conference.